A wonderful world of ice:

 The Castle of the Holy Grail, Parsifal Dome and King Arthur’s Dome: all of these fairytale names conceal fascinating scenes of ice and stone which you can enjoy at close range during a visit to the ice cave.

 Accompanied by experienced cave guides, you can explore the magical underground world of Dachstein.
 The spectacular ice sculptures, gigantic ice curtains and impressive giant icicles never fail to captivate with their special magic!
-A magic which even the youngest guests can appreciate with the ‘Korah and the cave bear’ tours.
+A mystical cave of ice and rock which enchants even the youngest guests of magical cave.

 Mystical concerts in the ice

 It’s not just nature lovers who will find what they are looking for in this Dachstein Ice cave – art lovers too can appreciate this eternal world of ice: every year in August, the Parsifal Dome is transformed into a unique concert hall.
 The musical ice concerts are a guaranteed treat for the ears – with goose bumps included!

 An exciting tour awaits you in the Dachstein Ice cave:

 Guided tour through Dachstein Ice cave: